Birthday memorial planned for murdered girl

 During a vigil held Thursday held by family and friends, a mourner said Victoria will always be remembered by her smile.

-According to a criminal complaint obtained by CNN, police arrived at Martens' smoke-filled apartment to find two adults with minor injuries.
-A third adult tried to flee by jumping off a balcony.
+According to a criminal complaint obtained by CNN, police arrived at Martens' smoke-filled apartment to find Martens and Gonzales with minor injuries.
+Kelley injured her foot when she jumped off the apartment balcony trying to flee, police said.

 Officers discovered Victoria's body in a bathtub, partially wrapped in the burning blanket, the police complaint said.